 The qualification studied is GCSE Religious Studies and this qualification awards grades 9-1 across 2 exam papers.
-Paper 1 focuses on the religions of Christianity and Islam and the Beliefs, Teachings and Practices of these.
+Paper 1 focuses on the religions of Christianity and a second religion to be either Islam OR Sikhism and the Beliefs, Teachings and Practices of these.